ScriptTactics/Discord-ChatGPT/readme.md

 ## Commands

-This bot has 1 main command
+This bot has 2 commands
-- `/chat` - Has 1 arguments.
+- `/chat` - Has 1 argument.
   - `chat` - Type in your prompt to the AI.
 It can accept up to 2048 character.
+- `/image` - Has 1 arguement
+  - `image` - Type your image description to the AI.
+It can accept up to 2048 characters.
+  The AI will then respond with an image of your description.
+Sized 1024x1024